 “If you follow your star, you cannot fail to reach a glorious harbour”

-What’s your star?
+What is your guiding star?
 Are you following it?

 “Light has been given you for good and evil”